 If you are a beginner or early intermediate visiting Les Menuires, you’ll be spoilt for choice for appropriate slopes.
 It’s one of the ski resorts with the most green and blues runs, with a whopping 96k of green slopes and a further 240km of blue pistes.
 Part of the Three Valleys ski area the choice is vast on the mountain.
 If you are a first-timer, we recommend trying the La Violette green run.
 It’s a long sweeping flat slope not far from the nursery slope.
 Great for progression.

-Part of the Grandvalira ski area, Soldeu is a great destination for beginner skiers.
+Part of the Grandvalira ski area, Soldeu is a great destination for beginner skiing holiday to Andorra.
 There are 24 green runs and 54 blue runs in the area.
 Plenty of choice to progress from the nursery slopes.
 A good confidence-building run you can try is the Gall de Bosc blue piste in the treeline.
 It’s flat and heads through the trees from Espiolets to Soldeu and El Tarter.

-As one of the most top-class ski resorts, Verbier has a lot to offer for everyone.
+As one of the most top-class ski resorts for a skiing holiday in Switzerland, Verbier has a lot to offer for everyone.
 For beginners and intermediates, you’re in for a treat with 107km of blue runs.
 There is also a great nursery slope area for beginners and children.
 If you want a cruisey blue, the Taillay piste is a gentle tree run that’s perfect for first-time skiers.
 On and off the slopes this resort delivers.

 Arinsal is ideal for first-time skiers because of the 47km blue runs available in the area.
 The easy terrain is great for beginners to get around the mountain with ease.
 In addition, the high altitude is fantastic for reliable snow conditions so the pistes will be groomed to perfection.
-If you’re travelling as a family or mixed ability group, Arinsal is an ideal ski destination.
+If you’re travelling as a family or mixed ability group, Arinsal is an ideal ski destination for a ski holiday to Andorra.

 To find out more about ski resorts with the most green and blue runs, please call our ski experts on 0207 471 7700.